-In 2016-2017 Woodlands Academy continues to improve its standards particularly those pupils working at greater depth.
+In 2017-2018 Woodlands Academy continues to improve its standards particularly those pupils working at greater depth.
 Data was affected adversely due to 2 pupils joining Y6 just before the 2017 SATS and the fact that each pupil is worth 5%.
 Writing results doubled from 2015-2016.

 The sustained standards and excellent reputation of Waycroft and the huge improvements in the quality of teaching and learning at Wicklea and Woodlands all demonstrate that, as a MAT, Waycroft provides excellent value for money.
-Wicklea and Woodlands had been in 'special measures' prior to Waycroft MAT sponsoring the schools.
+Wicklea and Woodlands had been in 'special measures' prior to Waycroft MAT sponsoring the school.

-Regular visits (3 in 2016-2017 by Waycroft's Internal Assurance visits, supplied by Bishop Fleming) and astute monitoring of all things financial by senior staff, Governors, Directors, Founding members and a highly qualified SBM result in all financial protocols and systems being followed.
+Regular visits (2 in 2017/18 by Waycroft's Internal Assurance visits, supplied by Bishop Fleming) and astute monitoring of all things financial by senior staff, Governors, Trustees, Founding members and a highly qualified SBM result in all financial protocols and systems being followed.

-Founding Members, Directors, Senior Leaders and Local Governing Body members are all kept informed of all matters financial across the 3 schools.
+Founding Members, Trustees, Senior Leaders and Local Governing Body members are all kept informed of all matters financial across the 3 schools.
 Spending is prioritised according to need with children, teaching and learning (our core purpose) at the heart of all we do.

-Our feedback from outside agencies, financial advisers and all MAT stakeholders indicate Waycroft Multi Academy Trust provided good value for money in 2016-2017.
+Our feedback from outside agencies, financial advisers and all MAT stakeholders indicate Waycroft Multi Academy Trust provided good value for money in 2017/18.

-Directors and Governors together with the SBM and senior leaders have also cross referenced Waycroft MAT spending against other similar organisations using Kreston benchmarking data.
+Trustees and Governors together with the SBM and senior leaders have also cross referenced Waycroft MAT spending against other similar organisations using Kreston benchmarking data.
 In all areas Waycroft compares favourably.